Meliwi/Jaume-project-page/README.md

 # Jaume's portfolio

-A example of portfolio, in this case Jaime's one, this was created using html, css and javascript, it helps him to show his projects and to keep in contact to people that wants to work with him.
+A example of portfolio, in this case Jaume's one, this was created using html, css and javascript, it helps him to show his projects and to keep in contact to people that wants to work with him.

 ## Demo
 Here is a working live demo: [jaume-project](https://jaume-project.netlify.app/)